Learning high-dimensional directed acyclic graphs with latent and selection variables: Introduction

 MAGs encode causal relationships between the observed variables via the edge marks.
-For example, consider the edge $X_1 \rightarrow X_2$ in a MAG.
-The tail at $X_1$ implies that $X_1$ is a cause (ancestor) of $X_2$ or of a selection variable, and the arrowhead at $X_2$ implies that $X_2$ is not a cause (not an ancestor) of $X_1$ nor of any selection variable, in all possible underlying DAGs with latent and selection variables.
-Moreover, MAGs encode conditional independence relationships among the observed variables via m-separation \cite{RichardsonSpirtes02}, a generalization of d-separation (see Definition \ref{d-sep.defi} in Section \ref{sec.prob.interpretation}).
-Several MAGs can describe exactly the same conditional independence relationships; see \cite{Ali09equiv}.
-Such MAGs form a Markov equivalence class which can be represented by a partial ancestral graph (PAG).
+For example, consider the edge $X_1 \rightarrow X_2$ in a~MAG.
+The tail at~$X_1$ implies that $X_1$ is a~cause (ancestor) of $X_2$ or of a~selection variable, and the arrowhead at $X_2$ implies that $X_2$ is not a~cause (not an ancestor) of~$X_1$ nor of any selection variable, in all possible underlying DAGs with latent and selection variables.
+Moreover, MAGs encode conditional independence relationships among the observed variables via $m$-separation~\cite{RichardsonSpirtes02}, a~generalization of $d$-separation (see Definition~\ref{d-sepdefi} in Section~\ref{secprobinterpretation}).
+Several MAGs can describe exactly the same conditional independence relationships; see~\cite{Ali09equiv}.
+Such MAGs form a~Markov equivalence class which can be represented by a~partial ancestral graph (PAG); see Definition~\ref{defpagfci}.
 PAGs describe causal features common to every MAG in the Markov equivalence class, and hence to every DAG (possibly with latent and selection variables) compatible with the observable independence structure under the assumption of faithfulness.
-For example, consider again the DAG in Figure \ref{example.intro}\subref{example.intro.dag}.
-The only conditional independence relationship among the observed variables is $X_1 \ci X_3$, and this is represented by the PAG in Figure \ref{example.intro}\subref{example.intro.pag}.
-This PAG implies that $X_2$ is not a cause (ancestor) of $X_1$, $X_3$ or a selection variable, and this is indeed the case in the underlying DAG in Figure \ref{example.intro}\subref{example.intro.dag} and is true of any DAG that, assuming faithfulness, could have implied $X_1 \ci X_3$.
-The two circle marks at $X_1$ and $X_3$ in Figure \ref{example.intro}\subref{example.intro.pag} represent uncertainty about whether or not $X_1$ and $X_3$ are causes of $X_2$.
-This reflects the fact that the single conditional independence relationship $X_1 \ci X_3$ among the observed variables can arise from the DAG $X_1 \rightarrow X_2 \leftarrow X_3$ in which $X_1$ and $X_3$ are causes of $X_2$, but it can also arise from the DAG in Figure \ref{example.intro}\subref{example.intro.dag} in which $X_1$ and $X_3$ are not causes of $X_2$.
+For example, consider again the DAG in Figure \ref{exampleintro}(a).
+The only conditional independence relationship among the observed variables is $X_1 \ci X_3$, and this is represented by the PAG in Figure \ref{exampleintro}(c).
+This PAG implies that $X_2$ is not a~cause (ancestor) of $X_1$, $X_3$ or a~selection variable, and this is indeed the case in the underlying DAG in Figure \ref{exampleintro}(a) and is true of any DAG that, assuming faithfulness, could have implied $X_1 \ci X_3$.
+The two circle marks at $X_1$ and $X_3$ in Figure \ref{exampleintro}(c) represent uncertainty about whether or not $X_1$ and $X_3$ are causes of $X_2$.
+This reflects the fact that the single conditional independence relationship $X_1 \ci X_3$ among the observed variables can arise from the DAG $X_1 \rightarrow X_2 \leftarrow X_3$ in which $X_1$ and $X_3$ are causes of $X_2$, but it can also arise from the DAG in Figure \ref{exampleintro}(a) in which $X_1$ and $X_3$ are not causes of $X_2$.